So Nice (Johnny Mathis album): History

 The bulk of the arranging and conducting chores on this project were handled by Glenn Osser, and the inclusion of a song co-written by his wife Edna brought back memories of the couple for Mathis. "'She used to come to the sessions, and I was very fond of her.
 He and his wife were just the nicest people.'"
 The singer also recalls his introduction to her composition "I Dream of You". "'I first heard it when I heard Johnny Nash sing it on his first album.
 And of course Glenn arranged it on my album.
 You know, I can always tell who arranged things by the horn section.
 On "The Music That Makes Me Dance" I can definitely hear Glenn Osser.'"

-Mathis was exposed to the Man of La Mancha selections before they made it to Broadway. "'I went to the Village and saw Richard Kiley…It was the first time I had seen him…and he was brilliant.
-I always loved his voice…That's how I came to record the songs.'"
+Mathis was exposed to the Man of La Mancha selections before they made it to Broadway. "'I went to the Village and saw Richard Kiley...It was the first time I had seen him...and he was brilliant.
+I always loved his voice...That's how I came to record the songs.'"
 That early exposure led to live performances of some of the numbers from the show that he did sooner than most of his colleagues. "'I remember doing those songs while the show was still running, and I think I was one of the first ones to do some of the songs live in a nightclub act.'"
 And he continued performing them long afterward. "'For many years I did a medley in concert.
-A high point was in London…I did it there, and it was the best version I ever did.
+A high point was in London...I did it there, and it was the best version I ever did.
 I always remember it.'"

+Chart performance

+The title track from the album debuted on the Billboard Easy Listening chart in the issue dated September 10, 1966, and stayed there for seven weeks, during which time it peaked at number 17.
+The album debuted on the magazine's Top LP's chart in the issue dated October 8, 1966, and made it to number 50 over the course of 18 weeks.
+It debuted on the Cash Box albums chart in the issue dated October 1, 1966, and remained on the chart for 17 weeks, peaking at number 42.